Intelligent-Silicon/AutoUnattend/windowsPE.md

 [Microsoft-Windows-International-Core-WinPE](Microsoft-Windows-International-Core-WinPE.md)

-Configuring the hard disk partitions and some settings for the instalaltion process.
+Configuring the hard disk partitions and some settings for the installation process.

 [Microsoft-Windows-Setup](Microsoft-Windows-Setup.md)